marcharper/python-ternary/README.md

     return -1.*s
 ```

-Then we can get a heatmap by:
+Then we can get a heatmap as follows:

 ```
 from maplotlib import pyplot